canalplus/rx-player/doc/architecture/files.md

 Defines a common interface for multiple streaming technologies (DASH, HSS).

-What is exported there are functions to load and parse:
+What is exported there are functions to load:
-  - manifests
+  - Manifests/MPDs
   - video/audio segments
   - subtitles tracks
   - image tracks